 - Pressure to act quickly: Scammers may try to pressure you into acting quickly, often by saying that the opportunity to recover your funds will be lost if you don’t act immediately.

-- Lack of transparency: If a recovery service is not transparent about their methods, the experts they work with, or their success rate, be cautious.
-Legitimate recovery services should be transparent about how they operate and their track record.
+- Lack of transparency: If a recovery service is not transparent about its methods, the experts they work with, or its success rate, be cautious.
+Legitimate recovery services should be transparent about their operations and track records.

 If you suspect you have been the victim of a recovery scam, contact your local law enforcement agency and report the incident.